MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/embed-canvas-app-in-form.md

 Canvas apps enable makers to easily design and create custom layouts using the low-code, WYSIWYG canvas app designer.
 Canvas apps also enable makers to connect and display data from over 400 data sources.

 > [!IMPORTANT]
 > There's a better way to bring a canvas app into a model-driven app.
-More information: [Integrating canvas apps using the modern app designer](#integrating-canvas-apps-using-the-modern-app-designer)
+More information: [Integrate canvas apps using custom pages in the modern app designer](#integrate-canvas-apps-using-custom-pages-in-the-modern-app-designer)

 ## Embedded canvas apps can help you build better solutions